scorpido74/azure-docs.nl-nl/articles/media-services/previous/media-services-rest-configure-content-key-auth-policy.md

 > [!NOTE]
-> IP-beperking voor het autorisatiebeleid voor inhoudssleutel is nog niet beschikbaar in de service.
+> De IP-beperking voor het autorisatie beleid voor inhouds sleutels is nog niet beschikbaar in de service.

 ### <a name="contentkeydeliverytype"></a><a id="ContentKeyDeliveryType"></a>ContentKeyDeliveryType